lieutdan13/python-project-template/README.md

 * `./src/`: folder that contains the Python packages and modules you want to develop
 * `./test/`: folder that contains tests of your Python code

 While other structures are possible, this one has proven itself (and it also the one suggested by the [Python Packaging Authority][pypa] in their [Python Packaging User Guide][] and corresponding [sample project][pypa sample project]).
-Modern Python packaging tools, like setuptools, will recognize this project structure without further need for configuration.
+Modern Python packaging tools, like setuptools, will recognize this convention and require no further configuration.

 ### Command Line Interface